 Infants, and even toddlers, have this innate way of detecting when you’re stressed and will take on your vibes.
 If they cry and you get anxious, it will probably only start a vicious cycle of wailing.
 Give yourself a pep talk to stay positive, stop worrying about what everyone else thinks and try to chill while you calm your little one.
 Easier said than done when it turns into hours on end of constant soothing.
 Pop some Rescue Remedy under your tongue routinely to fortify your resolve and keep anxiety at bay.
 It also comes in pastille form and there’s even a version for kids.

 Drawing and colouring

 Take a break from the screen and let their imaginations get a workout with some drawing.
 Modern Twist makes some very funky silicone placemats with line drawings that kids can colour and embellish with special markers.
-Obviously these are handy at mealtimes on the plane, and when you reach your destination, and they roll up to next to nothing.
+Obviously these are handy at mealtimes on the plane, plus when you reach your destination they roll up to next to nothing.
 If your kids prefer paper, the colouring books by Melissa and Doug contain line drawings that are fun and not too complicated.

 Normal rules no longer apply